Overview

 Payment gateway: Customisable online checkout page integrated on your website, but hosted by Takepayments.
 You can get help setting up the online gateway, so hiring a developer isn’t needed.
 Compatible with 50+ online shopping carts.

-Virtual terminal: Secure web page where you can enter card details to process a transaction for the cardholder.
+Virtual terminal: Secure web page for entering card details to process a transaction for the cardholder.
 Used for over-the-phone payments.

-These features are accessed from Merchant Management System in any web browser.
-Here, you can keep track of payments, add users and manage the online payment (not card machine) account in one place.
+Merchant can accept keyed-entry cards on the PAX A920Pro terminal or Merchant Management System (MMS) in any web browser.
+MMS also helps you keep track of payments, add users and manage the online payment (not card machine) account in one place.

 There are also the two following apps by Takepayments.
 They are not publicly available through Google Play or App Store.
 Instead, Takepayments gives you a URL to access for the below features.